Image Source: Getty Images/Fred Dufour

 While the runways at Fashion Week are continuing to become more diverse — at Christian Siriano, Chromat, and Prabal Gurung, to name a select few — there is still no cemented acceptance of difference in the fashion industry, only the possibility of acknowledgment.
 Many designers make an effort by including just one curve model on the runway.
 In my opinion, that is absolutely not enough.
 But at Victoria's Secret, there isn't just one curvy model — there are none.

-In Victoria's Secret's defense, the brand has made it a point to include women of colour and various backgrounds and ethnicities in its casting — both on the runway and in shoots — but they still all seem to fit a certain "look," as far as size is concerned.
+In Victoria's Secret's defence, the brand has made it a point to include women of colour and various backgrounds and ethnicities in its casting — both on the runway and in shoots — but they still all seem to fit a certain "look," as far as size is concerned.

 Image Source: Getty Images/Angela Weiss